 The intern will work closely with a senior engineer on all of the systems of our existing vehicles and participate in development efforts.
 Tasks will include evaluation and repair of electrical and mechanical sub-assemblies, development, sourcing, fabrication, documentation, and potentially field trials.
 Work will include cleaning, evaluation and assembly of complex systems including thrusters and motors, sampling, instrumentation, communications, video, navigation, and control systems.
 Our engineering facilities are in a workshop environment adjacent to a marina to enable live testing.

 Preferred Experience and Capabilities: Experience and strong, demonstrated proficiency in mechanical fabrication and assembly, electrical and electronic assembly (technician level) are necessary.
 Core internship duties may be performed by students with physical disabilities or limitations.
 The following experience and capabilities would enable the intern to work on more advanced tasks:

-Eligibility/Requirements: Intern must be able to work independently and interact in a professional manner with engineers, marine biologists, machinists and vendors and support staff at all levels.
+Internships are geared toward upperclassmen (juniors/seniors) and science graduate students.
+Interns must be 18 years or older.
+Intern must be able to work independently and interact in a professional manner with engineers, marine biologists, machinists and vendors and support staff at all levels.
 Also, interns must have the ability to follow verbal procedures, record field notes and to fully understand any information presented in written format.
-Applicants are also subject to general eligibility requirements.
+Applicants are also subject to

 Return to Announcement for Application and Additional Materials